RISE FAQs

 General RISE Questions

-RISE compiles information from both the Electronic Health Record (EHR) and the Practice Management (PM) system, which is collected during routine clinical care and entered into EHRs, including demographic data, medications, laboratory studies, and more.
+RISE compiles data from Electronic Health Record (EHR) during routine clinical care.
+This includes demographic data, medications, laboratory studies, and more.

 Yes.
-The RISE registry infrastructure is HIPAA compliant.
-Only the registry vendor and the practice itself will have access to Protected Health Information (PHI), which can only be used for registry operations, such as reporting on quality measures to the Centers for Medicare & Medicaid Services (CMS), or as needed/requested by participating practices.
-Any data used by the ACR or third parties for research or other purposes will be an aggregated limited data set with no direct patient identifiers.
+The RISE registry infrastructure is fully HIPAA compliant.
+Access to Protected Health Information (PHI) is limited to the registry technology vendor and the participating practice.
+That data is only used for registry operations, such as reporting quality measures to the Centers for Medicare & Medicaid Services (CMS), or as requested by the practice.
+Any data shared with the ACR or third parties for research or other purposes is aggregated and stripped of direct patient identifiers to ensure privacy.

-• Improve Patient Care – By providing access to detailed and aggregate data and benchmarks, you can use RISE for rapid-cycle quality improvement.
-Moreover, RISE will allow rheumatology clinicians to investigate treatment successes and adverse event patterns, leading to better treatment decisions and improved patient outcomes.
+- Improve Patient Care – RISE’s quality measure dashboard provides detailed, aggregated data with benchmarks for quality improvement.
+RISE supports rheumatology clinicians in investigating treatment successes and adverse event patterns, leading to better treatment decisions and improved patient outcomes.

 Health Care Providers

-• Quality Measure Performance Tracking – RISE can help practices and health care clinicians evaluate the quality of care they deliver to patients and identify opportunities for improvement.
-Rheumatology clinicians can track their performance on various quality measures down to the patient level and see how they compare to their peers nationally and identify where and how they can improve in their practice.
+- Quality Measure Performance Tracking – RISE helps practices evaluate quality of care and identify opportunities for improvement.
+Using the RISE dashboard, you can track performance on quality measures down to the patient level, compare to national benchmarks, and pinpoint areas of improvement.

-• QPP Reporting – The RISE registry simplifies and automates annual reporting required by the Centers for Medicare & Medicaid Services (CMS).
-Because RISE is designated a Qualified Clinical Data Registry (QCDR), participating providers can report on various quality measures for the QPP.
-RISE also offers many rheumatology-specific measures not available in any other registry for your improvement and reporting purposes.
+- QPP Reporting – RISE simplifies and automates CMS annual reporting.
+As a CMS-approved QCDR, RISE allows providers to report on numerous quality measures for the QPP, including rheumatology-specific ones unavailable elsewhere.
 Practices can report for both Traditional MIPS and/or the Advancing Rheumatology MIPS Value Pathway through RISE.

 To participate in the registry, providers/practices must:

-The RISE registry will be the only registry you need for quality reporting and quality improvement for rheumatology.
-In addition, you have access to several rheumatology-specific QCDR measures for performance tracking that are only available in the RISE registry.
-However, RISE practices are more than welcome to participate in additional registries.
+RISE offers everything your practice needs for quality reporting and improvement.
+It provides exclusive access to rheumatology-specific QCDR measures for performance tracking, only available through RISE.
+While RISE can serve as your primary registry, practices are more than welcome to participate in additional registries.

 Yes, the ACR is happy to have a practice (most likely one who uses the same EHR as you do) reach out to you to discuss their experience with the RISE registry.